lorenzogirardi/kubernetes-sitespeed.io/README.md

 Immgine to are Apple, you know that customers are affiliated to you... so if something is slow, probably even if the device is available in other websites the customer will wait the answer.

-On the opposite side if you are a retailer , and the product is quite common with no brandlove etc etc ... if the website is slow (we have to define that is slow) the user will change immediatly the website to land to somewhere else.
+On the opposite side if you are a retailer , and the product is quite common with no brandlove etc etc ... if the website is slow the user will change immediatly the website to land to somewhere else.
+<br/><br/>

 ### Speed
 we usually define a *slowness* by a perception.

 However , in 2020 you know the Data that comes from GA and understand when people leave a page , after some amount of time.

-Consider those rate and the timing to tune the threadshold
+Consider those, rate and the timing to tune the threadshold
 - Bounce
 - Leave/Exit

-and create the awareness about the limits and improvements you can achieve.
+and <ins>create the awareness</ins> about the limits and improvements you can achieve.

 Example.
-If a search take more than 10seconds, say *ciao ciao* to the customer
+If a search take more than 10seconds, say *ciao ciao* to the customer.

-However when you mesure the speed you have to move yourself in the customer side ... so not all people has 1gbit connection , maybe the major are using mobile , maybe your host is in US and the customer in KR.
+As said, when you mesure the speed you have to move yourself in the customer side ... so not all people has 1gbit connection , maybe the major are using mobile , maybe your host is in US and the customer in KR.
 So ... internet connection should reflect the avg/wrost scenario Believe me that those data https://www.speedtest.net/global-index are quite optimistic :) i appreciate instead the documentation of sitespeed that has classified 4 networks